Sonoran Desert Naturalist >>> Field Guide >>> Sonoran Desert Flora >>> Convolvulaceae

 Ipomoea hederaceae

 Widely cultivated varieties and others important weeds in mostly agricultural and urban habitats where there is an abundance of water.
-Photograph is hosted at Wikimedia where there are more photos of morning glory species.
 Detailed Description

 Field Bindweed